khoih-prog/TimerInterrupt/README.md

 ```
 ## TO DO

-1. Similar library for ESP8266 and ESP32
+1. Similar library for ESP32
+2. Search for bug and improvement.

 ## DONE

-For current version v1.0.1
+For current version v1.0.2

 1. Longer Interval for timers.
 2. Reduce code size if use less timers.
 Eliminate compiler warnings.
 3. Now supporting complex object pointer-type argument.
+3. 16 hardware-initiated software-enabled timers while using only 1 hardware timer.
 4. Fix some bugs in v1.0.0
 5. Add more examples.

 ## Contributing